codefresh-contrib/internal-runtime-def-example/README.md

 ## required changes:

 1. replace all occurences of `<private_registry>` with your own docker registry
-1. in `manifests/runtime.yaml`, replace `github.com/noam-codefresh/internal-runtime-def` with your fork (or manual copy) of this repository
+1. in `manifests/runtime.yaml`, replace `github.com/codefresh-contrib/internal-runtime-def-example` with your fork (or manual copy) of this repository
-1. in `manifests/internal-router/internal-router.yaml` update the `spec/hosts` field with your planned ingressHost

 image list for runtime 0.1.20:
 ```